 Interns can work as little or as many hours as you have set up within your program.
 Once you create your intern schedule, make sure both the campaign and intern agree on the commitment.
 It’s also valuable to take time out of the schedule to provide training or career/personal development to help interns grow as they provide value to your campaign.
 A standard intern program is 20 hours a week—spreading hours across 5–7 days when the most help is needed (e.g., 4 pm–8 pm on weekdays and 12 pm–4 pm on weekends when voter contact is the most effective).
 If paying your interns, make sure to educate yourself on the state-based employment laws and what qualifies as part-time or overtime work.

 Volunteers are the lifeblood of every successful field program.
-Your volunteer base comprises your strongest supporters who are willing to take time out of their lives to persuade and turn out votes because they believe in you.
+Your volunteer base comprises your strongest supporters who are willing to take time out of their lives to engage with voters because they believe in you.
 The most common (and impactful) volunteer tasks are phonebanking, texting, and canvassing.